-Where the College recommends the continuation of education and the student wishes to continue their education, the College will assess the conditions and arrangements for continued study through discussion with the student and by mutual agreement wherever possible.
+Where the school/college recommends the continuation of education and the student wishes to continue their education, the school/college will assess the conditions and arrangements for continued study through discussion with the student and by mutual agreement wherever possible.

-Where the College has recommended an educational pause and restart on the grounds of health and wellbeing, but the student wishes to continue their education, they have a right do so.
-The College would have serious concerns that a student continuing their studies in such a circumstance is likely to be detrimental to the student's health, wellbeing or education and that successful completion of qualifications is likely to be unviable.
-At Stage 3, in such a circumstance, the College will assess the conditions and arrangements for continued study, through discussion with the student and establish mutual agreement wherever possible.
+Where the school/college has recommended an educational pause and restart on the grounds of health and wellbeing, but the student wishes to continue their education, they have a right do so.
+The sixth form/college would have serious concerns that a student continuing their studies in such a circumstance is likely to be detrimental to the student's health, wellbeing or education and that successful completion of qualifications is likely to be unviable.
+At Stage 3, in such a circumstance, the school/college will assess the conditions and arrangements for continued study, through discussion with the student and establish mutual agreement wherever possible.